 There are 1500 lavender bushes at the Campo de Flori Farm which include a mix of four different species, two of which are culinary lavenders.
 Their culinary lavender which is used to make tea has received a gold medal at the Royal Hobart Fine Food Awards.

 Nine varieties of olives are grown on the farm which are used to make Campo de Flori Ultra Premium Extra Virgin Olive Oil.

 Lisa Britzman’s biggest passion is her pottery.
 Her happiest place is in her studio covered in clay.
-Lisa not only sells her pottery at her studio on the farm she runs workshops and teaches ceramics.
+Lisa’s pottery can be found in her online shop and in some of Tasmanians finest galleries and in mainland galleries.

 Lisa Britzman’s Story